Silic0nS0ldier/theory/packages/fs-contract/interfaces/README.md

 ## TODO

 * Create basic error types for common problems (too long path, blocked by permissions, out of space).
-* Create separate contracts for interactions which are not universally applicable or supported (e.g. watching and permissions).
+* Create separate contracts for interactions which are not universally applicable or supported (e.g. watching).